-What are the Maxwell’s Equations?
-Derive Deferential and integral from of Maxwell’s Equations.
+What are Maxwell’s Equations?
+Derive Deferential and integral form of Maxwell’s Equations.

-Maxwell`s equations are a set of four equations which tells us about the production, propagation and interaction of electric and magnetic fields.
+Maxwell`s equations are a set of four equations that tells us about the production, propagation, and interaction of electric and magnetic fields.
 These are the most fundamental equations of electricity and magnetism.
 Maxwell picks four basic laws of electricity and magnetism, viz.
-Gauss` law for electric field, Gauss` law for magnetic field, Faraday`s law of electromagnetic induction and Ampere`s law.
-After correction in Ampere`s law by introducing the concept of displacement current, Maxwell combined all these laws into a set of four equations known as Maxwell`s equations.
+Gauss` law for the electric field, Gauss` law for the magnetic field, Faraday`s law of electromagnetic induction and Ampere`s law.
+After a correction in Ampere`s law by introducing the concept of displacement current, Maxwell combined all these laws into a set of four equations known as Maxwell`s equations.

 The Maxwell`s equations in free space (or vacuum) are: